lhy-hoyin/PathFinder/developer/database-data.md

 Run this SQL to quickly provide some data to your database.
 > *HINT*
-> If you are using Supabase, you can quickly generate the tables by pasting this into the Supabase SQL Editor.
+> If you are using Supabase, you can quickly insert the data to your database by pasting this into the Supabase SQL Editor.
 > Log into Supabase > Project > `SQL Editor` > `+ New query` > paste schema > `Run`

 ``` sql